 If you get a chance, check out the 6,684-foot summit of Mount Mitchell, the highest point east of the Mississippi River and one of the highlights of the Mountains-to-Sea Trail in Western North Carolina.

 Also, be sure to check out the famous Biltmore Estate, the largest home in America, which has 250 rooms, 8,000 acres of gardens and trails, and the nation’s most-visited winery.

 Whether you’re looking for a relaxing getaway or an action-packed adventure in North Carolina’s High Country, Boone NC has you covered.
 As a college town, it offers loads of great restaurants and shops.

 During the warmer months, rafting, tubing, kayaking, fishing, and hiking are just a few of the outdoor activities Boone visitors love.
 But winter is when this North Carolina mountain town really comes alive.

-With a reputation for having some of the best snow skiing in the southeast, Boone has fantastic ski lodges such as the Beech Mountain Resort and the Sugar Mountain Resort (the largest ski and snowboard area in North Carolina).
+With a reputation for being one of the best places for snow skiing in North Carolina, Boone has fantastic ski lodges such as the Beech Mountain Resort and the Sugar Mountain Resort (the largest ski and snowboard area in NC).

 The appeal of Hendersonville continues with cool attractions such as the Appalachian Pinball Museum, Mineral Lapidary Museum, Sierra Nevada Brewing Co., and the popular Pisgah Forest Gem Mine.